ISMS Copilot

 Framework Support

-MetricStream supports a wide range of frameworks, such as ISO 27001, ISO 27002, ISO 27032, NIST CSF, NIST SP 800-53, SOC 2, GDPR, HIPAA, PCI-DSS, FedRAMP, and CIS Controls (see how to choose the best AI assistant for ISO 27001 compliance).
+MetricStream supports a wide range of frameworks, such as ISO 27001, ISO 27002, ISO 27032, NIST CSF, NIST SP 800-53, SOC 2, GDPR, HIPAA, PCI-DSS, FedRAMP, and CIS Controls.
 Through its Common Controls Framework, the platform enables organizations to map a single control - like encryption - across multiple regulatory requirements.
-This approach minimizes redundant evidence requests and reduces audit fatigue.
 Companies using this feature have reported an 85% reduction in total controls and associated costs by eliminating duplication.

 Visualization Capabilities